sockheadrps/StreamerSoundBoard/readme.md

 # Streamer Sound Board
 ## _A free Soundboard Tool for Streaming_

 An Async tool built with FastAPI, MongoDB and ElectronJS.
+This allows you to run the server on the streaming machine, and have a soundboard on a tablet or phone on the same LAN.

 ## Features